-Advancing our commitment to climate action, we submitted our near-term (2030) and net zero (2040)
+Advancing our commitment to climate action, we submitted our near-term (2030) and net zero (2040) targets to SBTi for validation.

 ENERGY

 Energy consumption and emissions are closely linked, making it essential to reduce energy use to achieve meaningful emissions cuts.
 Our decarbonization strategy takes a two-pronged approach: lowering energy intensity by reducing demand and increasing the share of renewable energy in our portfolio.
 By focusing on green non-fossil fuel-based energy, we are driving sustainable progress across our operations.